 In the UK alone, over 165 million cups of tea are consumed each day.
 That’s more tea than there are people who drink it.
 Whether you prefer a classic Earl Grey with a splash of milk or a calming chamomile before bed, there’s no denying that a good cuppa is adorned by many.

 Although we could discuss it all day we aren’t here to debate what makes tea so tempting to the average Brit.
 Rather, we’re looking into the very tradition that made our favourite brew such a staple of British culture.
-We’re talking about afternoon tea.
+So, what is the history of afternoon tea?

 What is afternoon tea and why are we talking about it?